top of page

 KJ

-Keturah Jones, Current Principal Since T4 2021
+Keturah Jones, Current Principal T4 2021 to T3 2024

 At the 2021 end of year, school Presentation Night (posted onto You Tube under the account "Greg Z"), Ms Jones announced she was taking over the role of Executive Principal from Ms Power who had filled the role as Acting Principal since Christine Lucas's departure in 2019.

 Ms Jones previously held the role of Deputy Principal and commenced her employment with BCC as Head of Senior School in 2019.
+Ms Jones resigned from her employment with BCC July 2024.
+Her husband Michael Jones is continuing in his teaching role in the BCC Senior School.

 Back to top